hibiii/NetherTools/README.md

 ## Changes and Additions

-- Players now spawn in the Nether.
+- Players now spawn in the Nether, and are unable to leave it.
-- Increased the durability of gold and iron sets, and fungal tool sets have ben added, with greater durability than normal wood.
+- Increased the durability of gold and iron sets; blackstone and fungal tool sets have ben added with greater durability than normal stone and wood varieties, respectively.
 - Added the Golden Trinket, a cheap and effectively invisible wearable that grants protection from piglins but does not protect from damage.
 - Added the Nether Salad, a quickly made emergency food source from nylium.
-- Respawn Anchors prevent hostile mobs from spawning in a large radius around them.
+- Respawn Anchors now prevent hostile mobs from spawning in a large radius around them.
 - Campfires can now be made with Fire Charges, providing an easier acquisition method.
 - Black Dye can now be made with coal, providing an easier acquisition method.
 - String can now be crafted with nylium, providing an easier acquisition method.